EmmaRogersGR/curriculum-vitae/index.md

 ## Field Experience
 **Iceland** | July 1-13, 2024 <br>
 _Þórisjökull Alluvial Plain - Cold and Icy Martian Terrestrial Analog | July 1-6, 2024_ <br>
->Used standard Wolman Pebble Counts, GPR transects, Infiltrometers, and Ebee Drone Imagery to analyze the sediment flux and abrasion experienced by basalt on the alluvial plain for comparision to basaltic fluvial systems on Mars. <br>
+>Used standard Wolman Pebble Counts, GPR transects, Infiltrometers, and Ebee Drone Imagery to analyze the sediment flux and abrasion experienced by basalt on the alluvial plain for comparision to basaltic 'cold and icy' fluvial systems on Mars. <br>

 _Fjallabak Nature Preserve & Höfn Alluvial Fan - Cold and Icy Martian Terrestrial Analog | July 7-13, 2024_ <br>
->Assisted a reasearch team from the Smithsonian National Air & Space Museum Center for Earth and Planetary Studies in their sample collection on two alluvial fans for Visible and Near Infrared (VNIR) spectral analysis in order to understand chemical alteration of rock on alluvial fan systems.  <br>
+>Assisted a reasearch team from the Smithsonian National Air & Space Museum Center for Earth and Planetary Studies in their sample collection on two alluvial fans for Visible and Near Infrared (VNIR) spectral analysis in order to understand chemical alteration of rock on 'cold and icy' alluvial fan systems.  <br>

 **Mojave Desert, CA** | February 22-26, 2023; March 13-21, 2024 <br>
 _Globe Alluvial Fan - Arid Martian Terrestrial Analog | February 22-26, 2023; March 13-17, 2024_ <br>